Storm-Glitch-O1/mcp-mock-api/README.md

 - `create_endpoint` - Create or update a mock endpoint
 - `list_endpoints` - List all mock endpoints
 - `delete_endpoint` - Delete a mock endpoint
+- `get_endpoint` - Retrieve details of a specific mock endpoint